Assistant Principal, The Chalfonts Community College (2014 – Present)

 During this period I also completed an MA in Education.

-Following a successful first year at The College, I was promoted to Leader for Media Studies.
+Following a successful first year at The College, I was promoted to Head of Media Studies.
 In that capacity I…

 - Developed new coursework units to better suit the skills and abilities of the staff in the department.

 - Established the use of blogging as ‘reflective’ practice and as an e-portfolio.
 The was complimented by the development of a department blog for the sharing of resources.

 - Implemented the teaching and use of professional applications including Adobe Premiere Pro, After Effects and Photoshop.

 - Increased the level of challenge, drawing upon evolving academic research and theory from degree-level courses.

 - Enhanced the students’ learning by bringing in experts from the fields of digital and social media via Skype.

 - Raised the performance and progress of students in A-Level Media; consistently achieving 100% A*-C grades.